makaroshkj/flusai/README.md

 `preroll` is the ad video at the start of playback, and `midroll` is the ad video that will be inserted into the HLS stream when SCTE-35 splice_insert appears on input.

 4. SCTE-35 splice_insert event arrives
-5. Flussonic packages and inserts ad videos into the main HLS stream using information from the SCTE-35 event. Сient sees in the player seamless switching between main content and ad.
+5. Flussonic packages and inserts ad videos into the main HLS stream using information from the SCTE-35 event. Сlient observes in the player seamless switching between main content and ad.

 It is important to mention that Flussonic packages segments in such a way that the URIs of segments with ads are indistinguishable from the URIs of segments with the main content:
 ```